MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 0.077350, 1.096225

-The x percent error will be abnormally high since we are dealing with approximations of the correct answer, very small numbers in which slight variations will have high impact, and very limited data.
+The percent errors will be abnormally high since we are dealing with approximations of input and output, very small numbers in which slight variations will have high impact, and very limited data.
 So a worse case scenario for the most part, which is not realistic.
-The y error is within a few percent though.
+The y error is still within a few percent though.

 ---